VamshiIITBHU14/CaffeToCoreML/README.md

 Once downloaded the above mentioned three files, here are the steps used for conversion:

-1) Put all the three downloaded files in a folder say FlowerClassifier.
+1) Put all the three downloaded files in a folder, say FlowerClassifier.
 2) Add a python file, say convert-script.py in the same folder.
 3) Add the script below to your convert-script.py file.